il-pazzo/LootLogger/README.md

 Chapter 13:

-1. Codable via supported primitives, manually ("For the more curious")
+1. `Codable` via supported primitives, manually ("For the more curious")
 2. do/try/catch
-3. accessing the Documents directory via FileManager URL
+3. accessing the Documents directory via `FileManager` URL
-4. persisting data via PropertyListEncoder, PropertyListDecoder
+4. persisting data via `PropertyListEncoder`, `PropertyListDecoder`
-5. using NotificationCenter for didEnterBackgroundNotification
+5. using `NotificationCenter` for `.didEnterBackgroundNotification`

 Chapter 14: